 5. Implementing Conservation Tillage

-Conservation tillage is a farming practice that can provide significant benefits for water conservation and purity.
-By minimising soil disturbance and leaving crop residues on the surface, conservation tillage helps reduce soil erosion and runoff, which in turn preserves water resources.
+Conservation tillage is a farming practice that helps improve water conservation and water quality by reducing soil disturbance and leaving crop residues on the surface.
+This approach not only preserves soil structure but also helps reduce soil erosion and runoff, safeguarding valuable water resources.

 Conservation tillage helps maintain the purity of surface and groundwater supplies, ensuring a cleaner, more sustainable water source for your farm